Model-Free Learning of Safe yet Effective Controllers: Introduction

 \section{Introduction}

 Many sequential decision making problems involve multiple objectives.
-For example, a robot motion planning task might require surveillance without hitting the walls while minimizing the energy consumption.
-Quality of Control (QoC) can be often inherently expressed via scalar reward signals where the overall performance of a control policy (i.e., QoC) is measured by the sum of discounted rewards (return) collected \cite{sutton2018}.
-Although these return maximization objectives are convenient for learning policies, the rewards may not be readily available and crafting them is not trivial for many tasks \cite{zheng2018} especially the ones with temporal characteristics.
+For example, a robotic task might require surveillance without hitting the walls while minimizing the energy consumption.
+Quality of Control (QoC) can be often inherently expressed via scalar reward signals where the overall performance of a control policy (i.e., QoC) is measured by the sum of discounted collected rewards (returns)~\cite{sutton2018}.
+Although these return maximization objectives are convenient for learning policies, the rewards may not be readily available and crafting them may not be trivial.

-Alternatively, the high-level control objectives can be formulated using linear temporal logic (LTL) \cite{pnueli1977}.
-LTL provides a high-level intuitive language to formally specify the desired behavior of a control task.
-The objective for a given LTL specification can be described as finding a policy maximizing the probability that the specification is satisfied.
-Synthesis of such policies directly from LTL specifications has been attracted a lot of interest in the past~\cite{bacchus2000, tabuada2006, karaman2008, kloetzer2008, kress2009, bhatia2010, yordanov2011, lahijanian2011, wongpiromsarn2012, wolff2012, ulusoy2013, liu2013, saha2014, guo2015}.
-Despite the fact that LTL specifications can naturally express many characteristics of interest, including safety, sequencing, conditioning, persistence and liveness; optimization of a quantitative performance measure usually cannot be captured by an LTL specification.
+Alternatively, the high-level control objectives can be formulated using linear temporal logic (LTL) \cite{baier2008}.
+LTL~provides a high-level intuitive language to formally specify~desired behaviors of a control task.
+For a given LTL specification, the objective can be described as finding a policy maximizing the probability that the specification is satisfied.
+Synthesis of such policies directly from LTL specifications has attracted significant interest (e.g.,~\cite{ kress2009, plaku2016 }).
+Although LTL specifications can naturally express many characteristics of interest such as safety, sequencing, conditioning, persistence and liveness; optimization of a quantitative performance measure usually cannot be captured by an LTL specification.

-Consequently, in this work, we focus on control design problem where the objectives include both satisfaction of desired properties expressed as LTL specifications and maximization of performance criteria represented by QoC rewards.
-In our problem setting, the LTL objectives are prioritized above the QoC return objectives.
+Consequently, in this work, we focus on control design problems where the objectives include satisfaction of desired properties expressed as LTL specifications as well as maximization of performance criteria represented by QoC rewards.
+In our problem setting, the LTL objectives are prioritized above the QoC objectives.
 In addition, we separate the safety specifications from the rest of the LTL specification as ensuring control safety is usually of the utmost~importance.